miladhub/mypy/README.md

 ===

-Toy project experimenting how to use a Python app inside a Docker container to stream commands via STDIN and receive responses via STDOUT just like you would do with a local Python app.
+Toy project experimenting how to use a Python app inside a Docker container to stream commands via STDIN and receive responses via STDOUT, just like you would do with a local Python app.

 This might help in deciding how to invoke apps embedded with Docker.